AlexanderFastner/Heliopora_coerulea_Processing/README.md

 ### Open notebook
 jupyter notebook

-### general
+### general run
 Start with gc_vs_coverage
 Parameters are at the top with info.
-After Blob plot add target cluster manually to target_cluster variable Temporarily the blast step is not integrated yet, so run Blast, then blast_results, then finish the fasta clustering at the bottom of gc_vs_coverage
+After Blob plot add target cluster manually to target_cluster variable! default is 1 but that might not always be correct !Run Blast! with Blast_script.sh
+Finish the fasta clustering at the bottom of gc_vs_coverage